abdulhakim-altunkaya/bnb_patika_AMM/README.md

 ## Disclaimer :exclamation:

-This project is a work in progress and is not ready for production use.
+This project is not for production use.
 Use it at your own risk.

 ## About the Developer :man_technologist: